craftingcity/The-Known-World/Prenotes June 11 24.md

 ### Intro

-When last we left our heroes...
+When last we left our heroes, they delivered a curious package containing some kind of creature to their employers before

 ### What does the World Know?